 How is the procedure performed?

-This procedure is usually performed under general or spinal anaesthetic, using a telescope inserted into the bladder.
+We usually do this procedure under general or spinal anaesthetic, using a telescope inserted into your bladder through your urethra (waterpipe).

-The tumour is resected "piecemeal" using a wire loop which is connected to high-energy electric current to provide power for cutting.
-A lower energy current is used for cauterising any bleeding blood vessels.
+We resect the tumour "piecemeal" using a wire loop is connected to high-energy electric current that provides power for cutting.
+We use a lower energy current to cauterise (burn) any bleeding blood vessels.

-The tumour fragments wash forwards into the bladder and are evcuated by suction at the end of the procedure.
-All the fragments are then carefully examined under a microscope.
+The tumour fragments wash forwards into the bladder and we evcuate them by suction at the end of the procedure.
+All the fragments are then carefully examined under a microscope by a pathologist.

 Video - Transurethral resection of a bladder tumour (TURBT)